homebodygym/homebodygym/pages/bitcoin/how-to-buy.md

 seotitle: "3 Ways to Buy Bitcoin with Credit or Debit Quickly (2018)"
 ---

+# How to Buy Bitcoin - A Guide For Beginners

 Bitcoin is valuable commodity – no wonder you want to buy some!

 If it's your first time trying to buy Bitcoin, the process may be a bit tricky for you.